open-resources/dash_curriculum/_sources/part2/chapter9.md

 ## 9.2 Linking DataTable to a Graph

-Now we will link the DataTable to a Graph and see that the graph changes when we edit data in the DataTable.\
+Now we will link the DataTable to a Graph and see that the graph changes when we edit data in the DataTable.

 Creating the `DataTable` becomes more complicated because we need to make each column's `editable` and `selectable` property `true`.
+We'll modify the `columns` and `columns_selectable` properties of the DataFrame.

 We also add a `Callback` function that will be triggered when data is changed or the user selects a column.
 The callback then takes in all the data from the table and return an updated figure.

 ```python
 # Import libraries